Main Research Project:

 There is no age limit for recruited subjects.
 Adult subjects are welcome.

-- Persistent subnephrotic proteinuria with likely genetic etiology.
+- Persistent subnephrotic proteinuria with ≥ one of the following:

 - Secondary glomerular diseases, such as lupus nephritis, IgA nephropathy, Henoch–Schönlein purpura.